 Many clients ask, "what is a CFO"?

-If you haven’t worked in senior management for a corporation, this may be a term that you don't understand.
+If you haven't worked in senior management for a corporation, this may be a term that you don't understand.
 You might be wondering what is a CFO?

 According to Investopedia, a CFO (Chief Financial Officer) is: